-This depends how individual insurers define “Family” – check for limitations related to the maximum number of children allowed, or whether grandparents are eligible.
-Generally, it is more cost-efficient to purchase a Group or Family Policy rather than multiple individual policies.
+Generally it is more cost-efficient to purchase a Group or Family travel insurance policy compared to several individual policies.
+This depends on how individual insurers define “Family” – check for limitations related to the maximum number of children allowed, or whether grandparents are eligible.
 Regardless, always check the cumulative limits for items like damage/loss of belongings and medical coverage.

 Once you’re overseas, you won't be able to buy travel insurance so you will need to purchase your plan before leaving Singapore for your overseas trip.
 Insurers are unlikely to cover you if you purchase travel insurance after your trip begins.
 For example, insurers such as AXA, Aviva, and AllianzTravel state on their website that the travel insurance has to be purchased before departing Singapore.

 There are specific insurers that offer foreigners travel insurance.
 Foreigners in Singapore can buy travel insurance from NTUC Income, FWD, Etiqa, Sompo, Allianz, AXA and AIG.
 You will need to provide your FIN and show your employment pass or work permit when applying.